 Among the textiles found with the fragmented bronze vase, several display the characteristics of tapestry decoration.
 They mostly conserve a single thread direction, the weft forming the decoration, while minute traces of very degraded, blackish, warp threads are visible between the weft.

-Some freestanding fragments found among the fragments of the vase inv. no 9566 look quite similar to the textile remains inv. no 15864_a and 9616_a.
-In this case, the fragments are preserved without any treatment (no wax), which, in normal circumstances, allows for a more detailed macroscopic study.
+Some freestanding fragments found among the fragments of the vase HNAM inv. no Π 9566 present a weft-faced tabby.
+The fragments are preserved without any conservation treatment, which, in normal circumstances, allows for a more detailed macroscopic study.